mdn/content/files/en-us/web/javascript/reference/global_objects/promise/index.md

 - _fulfilled_: meaning that the operation was completed successfully.
 - _rejected_: meaning that the operation failed.

-A pending promise can either be _fulfilled_ with a value or _rejected_ with a reason (error).
-When either of these options happens, the associated handlers queued up by a promise's `then` method are called.
+ The _eventual state_ of a pending promise can either be _fulfilled_ with a value or _rejected_ with a reason (error).
+ When either of these options occur, the associated handlers queued up by a promise's `then` method are called.
 If the promise has already been fulfilled or rejected when a corresponding handler is attached, the handler will be called, so there is no race condition between an asynchronous operation completing and its handlers being attached.

 A promise is said to be _settled_ if it is either fulfilled or rejected, but not pending.
-Its state at this instant is also called its _eventual state_, which can either be "fulfilled with some value" or "rejected with some reason".

 ![](promises.png)